Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 The pretraining interface supports configurable architecture, image size, epochs, batch size, learning rate, weight decay, workers, random seed and optional automatic mixed precision.

 A standalone version of the same procedure is also available under `scripts/pretrain.py`.
-This is useful when pretraining needs to be run separately from the main CLI.
+This is useful when I want to run pretraining separately from the main CLI.

 ## Detector Training